vinckr/site/content/blog/w40k-reading-guide.md

 - [x] The Aurelian - Eye of Terra (35) by Aaron Dembski-Bowden
   - short story where we hear the tale of Lorgars own travel into the empyrean.
 It sheds a bit more light on how he fully turns to Chaos, but I mostly liked the battle against Khornes avatar.
 Lorgar is becoming a little bit less pathetic here.
 - [x] Know No Fear (19) by Dan Abnett
   - epic large scale warfare, really entertaining read, a bit confusing in the beginning but I enjoyed both sides of this conflict.
 So far the loyalists were pretty lame, but they had some real badass moments in this one.
 I especially liked the perpetual trooper, hopefully he shows up again later on!
-Also the newbie dreadnought was a great character
+Also the newbie dreadnought was a great character.

 ## Part 3: Betrayer